The 8 triangle matchstick puzzle

 If you remove any of the sticks common between two triangles, you would destroy 2 triangles.
 The following figure shows such a situation.

-By removing the single check-marked stick that was common between two triangles A and B, you have surely destroyed the two triangles, but in the process, created two double-check-marked sticks that are not part of any triangle.
-And you have only one stick removal in your quota left to make these two sticks part of a triangle which is not possible.
+If you remove the single check-marked stick that was common between two triangles A and B, you have surely destroyed the two triangles.
+But you would also have created two double-check-marked sticks that are not part of any triangle.
+And you have only one stick removal in your quota left to make these two sticks part of a triangle.
+An impossible task.

 So,